Pride Parade

 Accessibility

-PRIDEChicago is committed to making the annual parade accessible for everyone, including seniors and those with limited mobility or other physical challenges.
-There is a designated viewing area along Diversey (near Clark St.), which is towards the end of the parade route and typically is less crowded than other streets.
-It is where the accessible portable restrooms are set-up near 600 W. Diversey.
+PRIDEChicago is committed to making the annual parade accessible for everyone, including seniors and those with limited mobility.
+There is a designated viewing area for wheelchair and mobility device accessibility near 600 W. Diversey (Diversey and Clark).
+This is where the accessible portable restrooms are set-up.
 Arrive early to secure the best spot.

 Parade Route

-The Chicago Pride Parade steps off from Sheridan and Broadway in the landmark LGBTQ+ neighborhood of Northalsted and will then travel the 2-mile parade route south on Broadway; then south on Halsted; then east on Belmont; then south on Broadway; then east on Diversey to Cannon Drive.
+The Chicago Pride Parade steps off from Sheridan and Broadway in the landmark LGBTQ+ neighborhood of Northalsted at 11 a.m. and will then travel the 2-mile parade route south on Broadway; then south on Halsted; then east on Belmont; then south on Broadway; then east on Diversey to Cannon Drive.

 Parade Facts